Fauna of Turkey: Overview

-Turkey has a large range of habitat types and the diversity of its fauna is very great.
-There are nearly 1,500 species of vertebrate recorded of which over 100 species, mostly fish, are endemic.
-The country is on two major routes used by migratory birds which swells the numbers in spring and autumn.
-The invertebrates are also very diverse, with about 19,000 species being recorded including 4,000 endemics.
+Turkey has a large range of habitat types and a great faunal diversity.
+Nearly 1,500 vertebrate species were recorded, of which over 100 species, mostly fish, are endemic.
+The country is on two major bird migration routes.
+This increases the number of birds in the country in spring and autumn.
+The invertebrate fauna is also very diverse, with about 19,000 species being recorded including 4,000 which are endemic.